List of guinea pig breeds: Texel

 Texel guinea pigs originated in Britain in the 1980s, and are a crossbreed between the Silkie and the British Rex.
-They were officially recognised by the American Cavy Breeders Association in 1988.
+They were officially recognized by the American Cavy Breeders Association in 1988.

-The mix between the Silkie's smooth long coat and Rex's curly coat characterizes them with a long, curly coat and fur that is coarser, not so curly, and shorter around their faces.
+The mix between the Silkie's smooth long coat and Rex's curly coat characterize them with a long, curly coat and fur that is coarser, not so curly, and shorter around their faces.
 As with many other long haired breeds, they require more care to brush their long coat to avoid knotting or tangling.
 They generally weigh 1.5 to 2.5 Ib, on the smaller end of guinea pig breeds.

 Merino

 The Merino, or English Merino, is a texel with a crown (also known as a crest) on its head.
 It is recognized in Europe as a standard breed.

 Sheba

 The Sheba, also called the"Sheba Mini Yak", is a relative of the hairless guinea.
 It is a long-haired, rosetted cavy characterized by "mutton chop" whiskers.
 It is often referred to as the "Bad-Hair-Day Cavy".
 The Sheba has a frontal presented to one side of the face in a naturally tousled appearance.
 They are recognized as a cavy breed in Australia.
 Their breed standard was developed by Wynne Eecen of Sydney, in the 1970s, and was published in her book Pigs Isn't Pigs.

 This breed is not recognized by the American Rabbit Breeders Association.